morgunovmi/LunarLander/README.md

 ## Build
 You need to have a compiler that supports the C++17 standard.
 For gcc it's version 8 or higher.
+You also need to have X11 development libraries installed.

 These build instructions are for linux and assume you have CMake installed.